ni/nimi-python/docs/nidcpower/attributes.rst

 .. py:attribute:: output_connected

     Specifies whether the output relay is connected (closed) or disconnected (open).
-The NIDCPOWER_ATTR_OUTPUT_ENABLED  attribute does not change based on this attribute; they are independent of each other. about supported devices.
+The :py:data:`nidcpower.Session.output_enabled`  attribute does not change based on this attribute; they are independent of each other. about supported devices.
     Set this attribute to VI_FALSE to disconnect the output terminal from the output. to the output terminal might discharge unless the relay is disconnected.
 Excessive connecting and disconnecting of the  output can cause premature wear on the relay.